top of page

 SMEs Are Accelerating Their GCC Expansion Plans

-A growing trend highlighted by GulfArabia Partners is the rapid movement of SMEs into the UAE, using it as a launchpad into major neighbouring markets such as Saudi Arabia and Qatar.
+A growing trend highlighted by GulfArabia Partners is the rapid movement of SMEs into the UAE.
+They use it as a launchpad into major neighbouring markets such as Saudi Arabia and Qatar.

-As governments across the region increase spending on non-oil sectors—manufacturing, logistics, advanced industries, technology, healthcare, hospitality—SMEs are seeking support in structuring their entities, securing licences, and understanding regulatory obligations.
+As governments across the region increase spending on non-oil sectors—manufacturing, logistics, advanced industries, technology, healthcare, and hospitality—SMEs seek support in structuring their entities, securing licences, and understanding regulatory obligations.

 • Identifying the right structure (Free Zone, Mainland, Holding Company)